thephez/docs-core/docs/reference/block-chain-block-headers.md

 * Any [input](../resources/glossary.md#input) within this block can spend an [output](../resources/glossary.md#output) which also appears in this block (assuming the spend is otherwise valid).
 However, the TXID corresponding to the output must be placed at some point before the TXID corresponding to the input.
 This ensures that any program parsing block chain transactions linearly will encounter each output before it is used as an input.

-If a [block](../resources/glossary.md#block) only has a coinbase transaction, the coinbase TXID is used as the merkle root hash.
+If a {term}`block` only has a coinbase transaction, the coinbase TXID is used as the merkle root hash.

 If a block only has a coinbase transaction and one other transaction, the TXIDs of those two transactions are placed in order, concatenated as 64 raw bytes, and then SHA256(SHA256()) hashed together to form the merkle root.